The standard tactics we have seen used include:

-German-owned speculative developer Energiekontor recently had application for five 126.5m turbines close to Fenrother, near Longhorsley, unanimously refused following the advice of planners.
+In 2014, German-owned speculative developer Energiekontor had an application for five 126.5m turbines close to Fenrother, near Longhorsley, in Northumberland, finally refused by the Secretary of State after an appeal and unanimous local refusal which followed the advice of planners.

 The scheme was opposed by the overwhelming majority of local people, which probably explains why Energiekontor paid a Yorkshire eco-activist to gather signatures on pro forma letters supporting the application at a street stall in Morpeth.